 Looking strictly at the numbers, we can see that it wasn’t good, especially when compared to my positive first quarter performance.
 Probably the two biggest numbers from that stat line that hit me the most is the “Average gain per winning trade (0.11%) and the “Trades not Triggered” (7).

-In hindsight, probably not the best decisions, but everything looks clear in hindsight, right?
+In hindsight, probably not the best decision, but everything looks clear in hindsight, right?

 Alright, that’s it for now folks.
 Thanks for reading my blog and checking out my performance.
 It’s a minor bump in the road, but thanks to taking the time to review my trades, I think I’m ready to take on the rest of 2012!
 Cheers!
 Good luck and good trading!